Jusaturnino/Jusaturnino/README.md

 - 👀 I’m interested in  aprender novos metodos de aprendizado computacional
 - 🌱 I’m currently learning  a  fazer  repositorios do Github
 - 💞️ I’m looking to collaborate on  em meu aprendizado  sobre o Git
-- 📫 How to reach me por meio do  Alura
+- 📫 How to reach me por meio do  a.saturnino@escola.pr.gov.br ..
-..
 <!---
 Jusaturnino/Jusaturnino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.